Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models

 There has been two main approaches to mitigating bias in NLG, namely domain-specific training and constrained decoding~\cite{Yang2022}.
 Domain-specific training requires fine-tuning the model with counterfactual data augmentation~\cite{Dinan2019,Liu2019cda}, adversarial learning~\cite{Liu2020}, or even regularization training~\cite{qian2019}.
 Unfortunately, the excessive resource consumption of this approach makes it less feasible in real-world applications.
-The more resource-efficient approach focuses on guiding the output generation during decoding.
+The more computationally efficient approach focuses on guiding the output generation during decoding.
 For example, \cite{Sheng2020} mitigates bias by finding a sequence of tokens that, when concatenated to input prompts, will stimulate unbiased generation from the model - effectively modifying the user prompt before inference.
 However, the modified prompt may not be human readable and has been shown to spew racist output on non-racial contexts~\cite{Wallace2021}. \cite{Liang2021} proposed an Autoregressive Iterative Nullspace Projection algorithm that mitigates bias through a projection matrix that acts on the output logits. \cite{schick-etal-2021-self}'s method leverages the ability of a language model to recognize its own undesirable bias in a form of self-diagnosis.
 Last but not least, \cite{Yang2022} considers detoxifying and debiasing a joint task, combining two adaptive approaches at inference time.
-Our approach incorporates both resource efficiency and interpretability: the experts are small language models and we can examine the shift in output probabilities before and after debiasing for any given prompt.
-Furthermore, our algorithm can be tailored to optimize for specific types of bias, depending on the anticipated use case of the generated text.
+Our approach incorporates both computational efficiency and interpretability: the experts are small language models and we can examine the shift in output probabilities before and after debiasing for any given prompt.